-Previously I worked extensively in cuprates, overall in the relation between pseudogap and superconductivity, and in the transport properties of mesoscopic systems: nano-contacts, hybrid normal-superconducting systems, quantum dots and nanoparticle arrays.
+Before studying moiré systems, I worked extensively in iron superconductors and cuprates, and previously in the transport properties of mesoscopic systems: nano-contacts, hybrid normal-superconducting systems, quantum dots and nanoparticle arrays.